Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Results of Regression and Matching Analyses

+In Section~\ref{regression}, we described a regression model for estimating crime incidence around Philadelphia public schools, while accounting for the demographic, economic, business, land use and disorder characteristics of each neighborhood.
 In Figure~\ref{regression01-coef-barplot}, we provide the estimated coefficients ($\Bbeta$ and $\phi$) for model (\ref{regressioneqn}) with total crime during ``in-session" time periods as the outcome variable and indicator variable $S_{i} = 1$ for proximity to {\it any} public school (regardless of educational level).

 We see in Figure~\ref{regression01-coef-barplot} that most of the largest (either positive or negative) partial effects on total crime at the census block level are the measures of land use zoning and business presence outlined in Sections~\ref{landusedata} and \ref{businessdata}.
 Among the neighborhood disorder measures, the average litter index has the largest partial effect on total crime.
 We are most interested in the partial effect $\phi$ of the indicator variable $S_{i}$ for proximity to any public school, which is labeled as ``NEAR SCHOOL" in Figure~\ref{regression01-coef-barplot}.
 We see that being near to any public school has a significant positive partial effect on total crime.

 Since the outcome variable is log-transformed, we can interpret this partial effect as an expected percentage change in the outcome between $S_{i} = 0$ vs. $S_{i} = 1$.
-In other words, being near to a public school is associated with an expected increase of $\approx$ 18\% in total crime, holding all other variables in the model equal.
+A neighborhood near to a public school is associated with an expected increase of $\approx$ 18\% in total crime, holding all other variables in the model equal.
+For a neighborhood with the median number of total crimes per block (89 total crimes per block over 14 years in Philadelphia), that 18\% corresponds to an extra 16 crimes (1.1 crimes per year).

 In Figure~\ref{schooleffect-comparison-reg}, we compare the effect of being near a public school between different crime outcomes and educational level of the public school, as well as between the ``in-session" versus ``out-of-session" time periods.
 We control for the same set of neighborhood characteristics $\X_{i}$ in each of these models.
 Overall, we see positive effects (i.e. increased crime incidence) of being near to a public school regardless of crime outcome, educational level and time period, but there is still substantial variation in the value of the estimated effect across these different conditions.